This is an extract from Ted Gray’s excellent website CIPSACars.com.

 Based on all of the information, it appears that there were five different waves of CIPSA production of diecast redlines.

-First Wave (1971) The six panels in the 1971 catalog page show cars and sets which date from 1970.
+First Wave (1971) The six panels in the 1971 catalog page show cars and sets that date from 1970.
 It specifies four castings and illustrates them in the various track sets.

 All of these cars share the “metal flake” paint colors that are found only on these castings.
 Thus 1972 seems to be the “Metal Flake” year.